socketstream/socketstream/README.md

 #### /app/client
 * All files within /app/client will be converted to Javascript and sent to the client
 * The app.init() function will be automatically called once the websocket connection is established
-* Changing any client will not require a restart in development mode (NODE_ENV=development), just hit refresh on the browser
+* Coffeescript files are compiled on-the-fly in development mode (NODE_ENV=development), so no need to restart the server
 * Client code is automatically concatenated and minified in staging and production (NODE_ENV=staging)
-* Nesting client files within folders is not supported yet
+* All client code can be called from the console using the 'app' variable (app is an instance of window.App)
 * If you have a Javascript library you wish to use (e.g. jQuery UI), put this in /lib/client instead
-* All client code can be called from the console using the 'app' variable (app is an instance of window.App)
+* Nesting client files within folders is not supported yet.
+We will implement this once we settle on the best design
 * The /app/client/app.coffee file must always be present

 #### /app/server
 * All files in this directory behave similar to Controllers in traditional MVC frameworks
-* For example, to call app.init from the client and pass 25 as params, type remote('app.init',25,function(){ alert(this); })
+* For example, to call app.init from the client and pass 25 as params, call remote('app.init',25,function(){ alert(this); }) in the client
 * The last argument must always be the callback (cb).
 If app.init were to call cb('hello it works') we would see this message popup
 * All methods are automatically accessible via the client unless they begin with an underscore - so be careful!
 * If the method takes incoming params, these will be pushed into the first argument.
 The second must always be the callback.
 * Each file must begin 'class exports.' followed by the capitalized name of the file (e.g. 'class exports.User')
 * Server files can be nested.
 E.g. remote('users.online.yesterday') would reference the 'yesterday' method in /app/server/users/online.coffee
 * @session gives you direct access to the User's session
-* @user gives you direct access to your custom User code.
+* @user gives you direct access to your custom User instance.
 More on this coming soon
 * The /app/server/app.coffee file must always be present

 #### /app/css
 * /app/css/app.stly must exist.
 This should contain your stylesheet code in [Stylus](http://learnboost.github.com/stylus/) format (similar to SASS)
-* Additional Stylus files can be imported into app.stly using @import 'name_of_file'
+* Additional Stylus files can be imported into app.stly using @import 'name_of_file'.
+Feel free to nest files if you wish.
-* Changing any file within /app/css will automatically trigger Stylus re-compilation
-* CSS files will be compressed in staging or production mode
+* Stylus files are compiled into CSS in real-time when in development mode but pre-compressed and cached as static files in staging and production
 * If you wish to use CSS libraries within your project (e.g. reset.css or jQuery UI) put these in /lib/css instead

 #### /app/views
 * /app/views/app.jade must exist.
 This should contain all the static HTML your app needs in [Jade](http://jade-lang.com/) format (similar to HAML)
 * The HTML HEAD tag must contain '!= SocketStream'.
 This helper ensures all the correct libraries are loaded depending upon the environment (declared by NODE_ENV)
-* Nest additional html as jQuery templates (similar to Rails partials).
+* Easily nest additional html as jQuery templates (similar to Rails partials).
 E.g /app/views/people/info.jade is accessible as $("#people-info").tmpl(myData)
 * Changing the /app/views/app.jade file, or any other client asset file, will automatically trigger Jade re-compilation when in development mode

 #### /lib
-* Changes to files within /lib/client or /lib/css automatically triggers re-compilation of client assets in development mode
+* Changes to files within /lib/client or /lib/css automatically triggers re-compilation/packing/minification of client assets
 * Easily control the order your client libraries are loaded by prefixing them with a number (e.g. 1.jquery.js, 2.jquery-ui.js)
-* Client JS files are automatically minified unless the filename contains '.min'
+* Client JS files are automatically minified by Uglify JS unless the filename contains '.min'
 * Any files within /lib/server can be required automatically by Node.
 Ideal for custom authentication modules

 #### /public
 * Store your static files here (e.g. /public/images, robots.txt, etc)
-* The /public/assets folder is managed by SocketStream and should not be touched
+* The /index.html file and /public/assets folder are managed by SocketStream and should not be touched

 #### /vendor
 * Put any vendored libraries in here using the format /vendor/mycode/lib/mycode.js